- Victim / Survivor

 - Traffic Safety

-On a warm spring day in 2009, a 58-year old woman, Julie Davis, was killed by a 19-year old driver, while walking on the side of the road with her best friend.
+On a warm spring day and a 58-year old woman, Julie Davis, was killed by a 19-year old driver, while walking on the side of the road with her best friend.

 Julie Davis was not just a 58-year old woman; she was a wife, daughter, mother, sister, aunt, cousin, niece, best friend and one incredible grandmother.